IPhone 5c: Software

 iOS 7 adds AirDrop, an ad-hoc Wi-Fi sharing platform.
 Users can share files with an iPhone 5 onwards, the iPod Touch (5th generation), iPad (4th generation), or iPad Mini.
 The operating system also adds Control Center, which gives iOS users access to commonly used controls and apps.
 By swiping up from any screen–including the Lock screen–users can do such things as switch to Airplane mode, turn Wi-Fi on or off, adjust the display brightness and similar basic functions of the device.
 It also includes a new integrated flashlight function to operate the reverse camera's flash LED as a flashlight.

 The iPhone 5c functions as a media player, and includes Apple Maps and Passbook.
 The mapping application includes turn-by-turn navigation spoken directions, 3D views in some major cities and real-time traffic.
 Users can rotate their device horizontally to landscape mode to access a collage of album covers.

-The 5C includes Siri, an intelligent personal assistant and knowledge navigator.
+The 5c includes Siri, an intelligent personal assistant and knowledge navigator.
 The application uses a natural language user interface to answer questions, make recommendations, and perform actions by delegating requests to a set of Web services.
 Apple claims that the software adapts to the user's individual preferences over time and personalizes results. iOS 7 adds new male and female voices, new system setting functionalities, a redesign to match the rest of the operating system, and integration with Twitter, Wikipedia, Bing, and Photos.
-The highest operating system it supports currently is iOS 10 in 2016. iOS 11 will not support this iPhone, as the phone ceased production in September 2015, and it is also a 32-bit iPhone.
+The last version of iOS it supports is iOS 10 in 2016.
+(The latest version is 10.3.3; the update to 10.3.4 is not necessary because the GPS problem does not occur on the 5c.) iOS 11 drops support for the iPhone 5c, as the phone ceased production in September 2015, and it is also a 32-bit iPhone.

 Facebook comes integrated through Apple's native apps.
-Facebook features can be directly accessed from within native apps such as Calendar which can sync Facebook events, or use Facebook's like button from within the Apple App Store. iTunes Radio, an internet radio service, is also included on the iPhone 5C.
+Facebook features can be directly accessed from within native apps such as Calendar which can sync Facebook events, or use Facebook's like button from within the Apple App Store. iTunes Radio, an internet radio service, is also included on the iPhone 5c.
 It is a free, ad-supported service available to all iTunes users, featuring Siri integration on iOS.
 Users are able to skip tracks, customize stations, and purchase the station's songs from the iTunes Store.
 Users can also search through their history of previous songs.